inflearn logo

 What you can learn from this course

-2. Problems: Properly Defining and Solving Them
+2. Problem: Properly Defining and Solving It

-• Good products come from understanding customers.
+• Great products come from an understanding of the customer.

 • We'll show you how to design and conduct In-Depth Interviews and Usability Tests, what common mistakes can be made, and how to avoid them.

-5. Product Metrics Framework
+5. Product Metric Framework

 6. Product Discovery: The Comprehensive Art of Setting and Validating Hypotheses